skylarliu21/GitPractice/readme.md

 This is a testing project for learning Git.

-And now we're active on github.
+We have now moved to Github.

 This is for testing purposes only!